When it comes to prioritizing albums to review it’s easy to suggest Whitesnake’s ‘Restless Heart’ wouldn’t be among the top 1000 at least.

 The feast of mediocrity begins immediately with the introspective and very labored ‘Don’t Fade Away’.
 The days of opening an album with an urgent rocker was dead and this weepy, sub-ballad sets an immediate and unwanted tone.
 ‘All In The Name Of Love’ is slightly heavier, but still remarkably lacking energy and far too restrained.
 The title track sounds slightly like classic Whitesnake at moments, almost a reject from 1989.

-That notion is dismissed immediately with ‘Too Many Tears’ and it’s six minutes of drawn-out blues wailing, Coverdale once again reveling in a sense of self-pity that has zero appeal.
+That notion is dismissed immediately with ‘Too Many Tears’ and it’s six minutes of drawn-out blues wailing, Coverdale once again revelling in a sense of self-pity that has zero appeal.
 As if to reiterate this theme ‘Crying’ is up next, this one being a total copy of Deep Purple‘s ‘Mistreated’.
 I’m not sure who Coverdale was fooling with this blatant hack, clearly running short of ideas.
 ‘Stay With Me’ is another tiresome blues ballad, lumbering along and easily skipped.

 Coverdale tries to prove he’s still somewhat of a rogue bad boy with ‘You’re So Fine’ and lyrics like ‘You’re so hot, your body heat, you cause a fire walking down the street’.
 Without the tangibles that made tracks like this so great in the 80’s there isn’t much to endorse this.
 It’s bland, the music faceless and melodically lacking.